frznprograms/mini-transformer/README.md

 <h1 style="text-align: center;">in-shane-ity AI</h1>
-<h2 style="text-align: center;"> Mini Transformer for Next Word Prediction </h2>
+<h3 style="text-align: center;"> Mini Transformer for Next Word Prediction </h3>

 #### Description

 This project was completed as part of our submission for DSA4212-2510.
 In this project, we explore some of the intricacies of deep learning, with a particular focus on model design, training methodology, and optimisation methods.

 We conducted a series of experiments in an attempt to maximise the performance of out model on **next-character prediction** tasks.
-Our particular model architecture is similar to NanoGPT, but we have taken pains to make the training loop, model design and experiments as accesible and extensible as possible to allow others to play with it.
+Our particular model architecture is similar to NanoGPT(see a brief summary of NanoGPT by Shawn Chumbar here: <https://medium.com/@shawn.chumbar/understanding-nanogpt-a-deep-dive-into-transformer-architecture-implementation-9a7167b7d58c>), but we have taken pains to make the training loop, model design and experiments as accesible and extensible as possible to allow others to play with it.

 #### Results